CosmicProphet/UM3-Capture/README.md

 a folder on my Synology NAS.

 * Identifies when the target printer is on-line and printing, then captures a new time lapse video for every print
-* Automatically caluclates and captures frames at the rate needed to create a video of the target duration (20s by default)
+* Automatically calculates and captures frames at the rate needed to create a video of the target duration (20s by default)
 * Video files are auto-named based on the print job name
 * Videos are encoded in the background allowing the script to capture and encode videos during back-to-back printing